It's All About The Experience

 4. Google "Dear Sophie."

 In May 2012, Google released a Chrome web browser commercial featuring a father sending emails to his daughter as she grows up.
-The video was viewed over 5 million times on YouTube and helped to improve the brand's image among parents.
+The video garnered over 5 million YouTube views and helped solidify the brand's image among a large segment of parents.

 5. Old Spice's "The Man, Your Man Can Smell Like."